We played the Secret Mission game with Vancouver Mysteries and it was so much fun! It’s a perfect Halloween activity to play with friends or family.

 The company has a few games to choose from.
 We did the Secret Mission where we had two hours to save the city from destruction.
 My wife and son were on one team and our friend, her daughter and my daughter were on the other.
 I ran around behind them with my camera.

 The Secret Mission is a perfect game to play as a family.
 It’s also fun to play with friends, or against groups of friends or other families.
-The game is also great for today’s world of COVID-19 where it’s important to physically distance, socialize outdoors, hang out with people from within your own bubble, and wear a mask when appropriate.
+The game is also great for today’s world of COVID-19 where it’s important to physically distance, socialize outdoors, and wear a mask when appropriate.
 Vancouver Mysteries’ other games are equally COVID-appropriate.
 And they are all so much fun!

 For game reservations and more information, see the Vancouver Mysteries website.